-RECOMMENDATION WATERCO'S COMPLIANCE WITH ASX RECOMMENDATIONS Role of Board and 11 The Board has established the functions and responsibilities reserved for the Board.
-The Board Charter was updated during the Reporting Period to update management the matters delegated to management and those matters reserved for the Board.
-Before the Board resolved to update the Board Charter at its meeting on 23 June 2015, the matters reserved to the Board were not explicitly stated in the Board Charter.
-1.2 Information The Company has in place a policy for nomination and appointment of directors regarding election and this policy was updated during the Reporting Period.
-Before appointing and re-election of a director, the Company will undertake appropriate checks on a candidate for director candidates directorship and will provide all material information in its possession to its shareholders to make a decision on whether or not to elect or re-elect a director.
-When considering the re-election of an incumbent director or election of a new director, the Board takes into account the following: • business experience, particularly in respect of the industries in which the company operates; • standing in the community; • educational qualifications; • checks against the person's character, criminal record and bankruptcy · availability and other directorships; • the possession of particular skills such as finance, marketing or risk management; and whether the appointment or re-appointment will contribute positively to the skill set and diversity of the Board as a whole.
+RECOMMENDATION WATERCO'S COMPLIANCE WITH ASX RECOMMENDATIONS Role of Board and 1.1 The Board Charter sets out the roles and responsibilities of the Board.
+The management Board is ultimately responsible for the growth, strategic direction and success of the Company and has set out specific matters reserved for its decision and matters delegated to the management.
+1.2 Information The Company has in place a policy for nomination and appointment of directors. regarding election Before appointing a director, the Company will undertake appropriate checks and re-election of on a candidate for directorship and will provide all material information in its director candidates possession to its shareholders to make a decision on whether or not to elect or re-elect a director.
+When considering the re-election of an incumbent director or election of a new director, the Board takes into account the following: • business experience, particularly in respect of the industries in which the company operates; • standing in the community; • educational qualifications; • checks against the person's character, criminal record and bankruptcy history; availability and other directorships; • the possession of particular skills such as finance, marketing or risk management; • whether the appointment or re-appointment will contribute positively to the skill set and diversity of the Board as a whole; and • gender diversity policy of the Company.

-Written appointment In addition to being set out in the Board Charter, it is intended that letters of appointment will be executed with all directors to describe the key duties and responsibilities of each member of Board, and that the letters will further include the terms of appointment, remuneration, time commitment envisaged, expectations regarding committee work, the requirement to disclose directors' interests and confidentiality obligations.
-While the Board currently predominantly relies on the Board Charter and formal letters have not been yet put in place for all directors, each director is aware of their role and responsibilities and formal letters have been issued to two Non-Executive directors on 26 August 2015.
+Written appointment In addition to being set out in the Board Charter, the letters of appointment executed with all directors describe the key duties and responsibilities of each member of Board, and further include the terms of appointment, remuneration, time commitment envisaged, expectations regarding committee work, the requirement to disclose directors' interests and confidentiality obligations.